phpHavok/openhpc-test-cluster/README.md

 - [VirtualBox Oracle VM VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads)
 - [Vagrant](https://www.vagrantup.com/)

-## Running
+## Building and Running

-To build and run the SMS, run `vagrant up`.
-Once built, you can run `vagrant ssh` to SSH into the SMS.
-Run `vagrant up c1` and `vagrant up c2` to bring up the two included compute nodes.
-They will be automatically provisioned by the SMS.
-Run `vagrant halt` to stop the VMs and `vagrant destroy` to clean up.
+To build a cluster of `$N` nodes, where `1 <= $N <= 10`, run:

+    make NCOMPUTES=$N

+A directory named `cluster` will be built.
+Change into the `cluster` directory before running subsequent commands.

+To start the SMS, run:

+    vagrant up

+Provisioning the first time will take approximately ten minutes.
+Once the SMS is running, you can SSH into it:

+    vagrant ssh

+Compute nodes are named `c1`, `c2`, ..., `c$N`.
+For any given compute node, say `c$i`, you can start it with:

+    vagrant up c$i

 When booting compute nodes, Vagrant will be unable to communicate with them as they only have an internal network.
 Ignore the error message Vagrant spits out after 10 seconds of booting.
-Don't worry, the compute nodes are running, and `vagrant status` will show this.
+The SMS will provision the compute nodes, which will take approximately two minutes.

+The ordinary Vagrant `halt`, `destroy`, and `status` commands may be useful as well.